TasPorts Dredging Program

 Water quality monitoring

-The early deployment of the water monitoring buoys will support baseline monitoring, enabling TasPorts to effectively monitor and respond to any changes in water quality during the dredge campaign.
+The early deployment of the water quality monitoring buoys support baseline data collection, enabling TasPorts to effectively monitor and respond to any changes in water quality during the dredge campaign.
+Rolling 6-day and 15-day averages of live water quality monitoring data is available through the link below.